Our Debt of Gratitude

 For many Japanese American families, it took decades for elders to speak of their personal hardships during the forced World War II relocation and incarceration of Japanese Americans.
 Once shared, their stories have helped subsequent Nikkei generations understand the strength and resilience of our pioneering Issei and Nisei.
 For others, those stories shed light on the injustices faced by a peaceful civilian population that was targeted by race and wartime hysteria.

-Now, we turn to another vital aspect of this history: remarkable acts of compassion and solidarity shown by individuals of non-Japanese heritage during the hysteria following Pearl Harbor, when the US Government itself turned upon its own citizens and law-abiding immigrants using the Alien Enemy Act to issue Executive Order 9066.
+Now, we turn to another vital aspect of this history: remarkable acts of compassion and solidarity shown by individuals of non-Japanese heritage during the hysteria following Pearl Harbor, when the government turned upon its own citizens and law-abiding immigrants in issuing Executive Order 9066.
 Some non-Nikkei stood up, reached out and offered support to Japanese American friends, neighbors, students, and even strangers.

-In a time when immigrant lives and civil rights of different groups are increasingly challenged once again, our full Japanese American history can encourage acts of courage and help to all groups of people now found in the recurring divisiveness we once experienced.
+In a time when immigrant lives and civil rights of different groups are once again increasingly challenged, our full Japanese American history can encourage acts of courage and help to all groups of people now found in the recurring divisiveness we once experienced.

-We are gathering stories of assistance and compassion, of individuals of non-Japanese heritage who came forward to help Japanese Americans during the WWII racist hysteria, forced evacuation from the West Coast and mass incarceration.
+We are gathering stories of assistance and compassion, about individuals of non-Japanese heritage who came forward to help Japanese Americans during the WWII racist hysteria, forced removal from the West Coast and mass incarceration.

 ★★★★★

-Please send us your written stories, with relevant photos or documents uploaded to our email address:
+We ask you to send your written stories, with relevant photos or documents uploaded to our email address:

 OurDebtOfGratitude@gmail.com